janus-idp/backstage-plugins/plugins/tekton/README.md

 # Tekton plugin for Backstage

-Tekton plugin helps with visualizing the workloads such as Deployment, Replicaset, and Pods powering any service on the Kubernetes cluster.
+The Tekton plugin helps with visualizing the workloads such as Deployment, Replicaset, and Pods powering any service on the Kubernetes cluster.

 ## Prerequisites

-1. Install and configure Kubernetes plugin by following the [installation](https://backstage.io/docs/features/kubernetes/installation) and [configuration](https://backstage.io/docs/features/kubernetes/configuration) guides.
+1. Install and configure the Kubernetes plugin by following the [installation](https://backstage.io/docs/features/kubernetes/installation) and [configuration](https://backstage.io/docs/features/kubernetes/configuration) guides.

-2. Add the following `customResources` in [app-config.yaml](https://backstage.io/docs/features/kubernetes/configuration#configuring-kubernetes-clusters) file:
+2. Add the following `customResources` component in the [app-config.yaml](https://backstage.io/docs/features/kubernetes/configuration#configuring-kubernetes-clusters) file:
    ```yaml
     kubernetes:
       ...